swathy84/Mapping_Earthquakes/README.md

 3. Added tectonic plate data as the overlay with the earthquake data on the map.
 4. Added third map style to allow the user to select from 3 different maps.

-[challenge_logic.js.js](Earthquake_Challenge/static/js/challenge_logic.js.js)The street map is default.
+[challenge_logic.js](Earthquake_Challenge/static/js/challenge_logic.js) -  The street map is default.
 When selected the map style is present on the map

 ![main](resources/challenge1a.png)